-Tatum Burstrom is in her third season as Mike Mincey's lead assistant coach for the Lady Eagles.
+Tatum Burstrom is in her fourth season as Mike Mincey's lead assistant coach for the Lady Eagles.

 "I've been fortunate to have two former Lady Eagles help me run this program over my first 5 years and I'm delighted to add another," Mincey said.
 "Tatum decided to come play for me with no head coaching experience and trusted me with her four years of college.
 I felt like she could be an accelerant for our program as a player and I trust she can do the same as a coach.